With an iOS 10.3.3 release date inching closer we want to help iPhone, iPad, and iPod touch owners avoid some common mistakes.

-Apple’s got an iOS 10.3.2 update in beta ahead of an official release for iPhone, iPad, and iPod touch later this year.
+Apple’s got an iOS 10.3.3 update in beta ahead of an official release for iPhone, iPad, and iPod touch later this year.
 The company hasn’t confirmed an iOS 10.3.3 release date yet but we expect the update to arrive soon.

 Make Sure You Prepare for iOS 10.3.3

 If you haven’t made a backup in awhile or if you don’t know how to make a backup, now would be a good time to get on that.

-iOS 10.3.2 will likely be small but even the tiniest iOS updates can cause problems.
+iOS 10.3.3 will likely be small but even the tiniest iOS updates can cause problems.
 You’ll want to make sure you’re comfortable with the backup/restore process (iCloud backup here, iTunes backup here) before you install it.
 Not during, not after.
 Before.

-If you have an IT department at your company, they might be using the iOS 10.3.2 beta.
-It might be wise to check-in with them before the iOS 10.3.2 release date to see if they have any advice about important apps and services.
+If you have an IT department at your company, they might be using the iOS 10.3.3 beta.
+It might be wise to check-in with them before the iOS 10.3.3 release date to see if they have any advice about important apps and services.

-You won’t be able to predict iOS 10.3.2 problems so it’s important to be prepared, particularly if your phone/tablet is important for your day-to-day at work or school.
+You won’t be able to predict iOS 10.3.3 problems so it’s important to be prepared, particularly if your phone/tablet is important for work or school.

 For more on the pre-installation process, please take a look at our walkthrough.
 It’s never too early to get some prep work done and it’ll go a long way toward preventing problems on your device.